 A “whistleblower” is defined as:

 “A person or entity making a protected disclosure is commonly referred to as whistleblower.
 Whistleblowers may be University employees (academic or staff), applicants for employment, students, patients, vendors, contractors or the general public.
 The whistleblower’s role is as a reporting party.
 They are not investigators or finders of fact, nor do they determine the appropriate corrective or remedial action that may be warranted.”
-(UCSC Whistleblower Policies and Procedures III.E)
+(UC Whistleblower Policies and Procedures II.E)

 Some of the main differences between whistleblower reports and complaints/grievances that are important for you to understand are: